Your Source for Dry Ice Solutions

 • CO2 is heavier than ordinary atmospheric air so, when CO2 is present, it displaces oxygen in insufficiently ventilated rooms and may cause suffocation.

-• It is colorless and essentially odorless and tasteless so it is very difficult to detect without specialized equipment.
+• It is colorless and essentially odorless and tasteless so it is difficult to detect without specialized equipment.

 Proper ventilation